Pregnancy Food List

 Bell Peppers

-Whole grains provide long-lasting energy and essential nutrients for pregnant women.
+Whole grains provide long-lasting energy and important nutrients.

 Lean Meats